‘Game Of Thrones’ Star Rose Leslie Admits She Hasn’t Started Planning Her Wedding To Kit Harington

-Looks like Rose Leslie has her hands full lately, so much so that she hasn’t started arranging her nuptials to fiancé Kit Harington.
+Looks like Rose Leslie has her hands full lately, so much so that she hasn’t started arranging her nuptials to fiance Kit Harington.
 The former Game Of Thrones actress recently admitted that her hectic schedule has been keeping her away from planning for the big day.

 In an interview with Town & Country magazine, the 30-year-old red-haired actress opened up about the progress of her wedding preparations.
 According to Leslie, she’s currently too busy to handle all the planning, adding that it’s almost impossible for her to start prepping soon.